This is the RCA Section of

 |

-| The 50E was introduced in 1941.
-It was a plate modulated transmitter.
+The 50E was introduced in 1941.
+It was a plate-modulated transmitter.
 The first 50E delivered is said to have gone to KOB in Albuquerque, NM.
-Reports are that only a half dozen or so "E"s were built, with other US units going to KTRH (Houston), WCAU (Philadelphia), and KGA (Spokane, WA).
-According to reports, one went to the Aspidistra project and several were in use for the BBC's "Light Programme" on 1214 kHz. | |
+Reports are that only four "E"s were built. | |

-Now on display in Tommy Bolack's Electrical Museum in Farmington, NM, KOB used this transmitter from 1941 until its removal in 198x. |
+Now on display in Tommy Bolack's Electromechanical Museum in Farmington, NM, KOB used this transmitter from 1941 until its removal in 198x. | |

-This 5/10C was the exciter/driver for the 50E. |
+This 5C was the exciter/driver for the 50E. |

 |